 What is Amyloidosis?

-Amyloidosis is a rare and potentially life threatening disease which occurs when toxic amyloid proteins build up in your tissues and organs.
+Amyloidosis is a rare and potentially life threatening disease which occurs when toxic proteins build up in your tissues and organs.
 There are many different types of amyloidosis and the diagnosis can be challenging.
 Many different organs can be affected, most commonly the heart, kidneys, liver, nervous system and gastrointestinal tract.

 The Amyloidosis Multi-Disciplinary Approach — The Model of Coordinated Care